Catire Bello: Background

 Catire Bello which roughly translates to pretty blonde in Spanish was a Chestnut colt bred at Haras La Quebrada.
 He had no white markings on his feet but he had a signature white blaze on his face to go along with his orange coat.
 His sire was Inland Voyager a modest stakes runner who never finished better than 4th in graded stakes company.
 However he was quite an influential sire in Venezuela.
-Siring champions such as Voyardo, Delta Force, and Traffic Control His dam was Pink Screen was a proven dam who mostly ran in allowance races.
+Siring champions such as Voyardo, Delta Force, and Traffic Control His dam Pink Screen was a proven dam who mostly ran in allowance races.
 At auction he would be sold to Stud Illusion for 1,150,000 Venezuelan bolívars.

 History

 2-year-old-season

 Catire Bello would make his first start on August 4, 1991, the race would be contested at 1100 meters or 5 1/2 furlongs.
-The race was an effortless win going on to win by 11 lengths.
-The race was so impressive that 20 days later he would go into stakes company for the grade 3 Clasico Victoreado.
+The race was an effortless victory by 11 lengths.
+His debut was so impressive that 20 days later he would go into stakes company for the grade 3 Clasico Victoreado.
 Again it was barely even a challenge to Catire Bello.
 Halfway through the homestretch he already had a huge lead but in an instant, he more than doubled it to 8 lengths running away comfortably defeating Santu Pretu.
 Despite a small set back finishing second in the Premio Alberto H. Cipriani behind Santu Pretu.
 He would make his grade 1 debut in his 4th start the Premio Comparacion.
 Catire Bello would break well and set the pace keeping a good 1 length lead overall comers that tried to get near him.
 However, by the far turn, he began to simply open up throughout the stretch managing a 6 length score getting back at Santu Pretu.
 After another win 6 days later his 2-year-old year concluded and he would be awarded Co-Champion 2-year-old along with Santu Pretu.

 3-year-old season

 To start his 3-year-old-year Catire Bello would continue his success in Venezuela with 2 more victories being added to his record.
 In both of these, he would have a rematch with fellow Venezuelan champion 2-year-old Santu Pretu.
 The first of these was the grade 2 Premio Francisco de Miranda.
-The race would entirely Catire Bello's way as he would take the lead by a length with Santu Pretu right behind him.
+The race would go entirely Catire Bello's way as he would take the lead by a length with Santu Pretu right behind him.
 As they moved into the far turn Santu Pretu moved on the rail only a neck behind Catire Bello.
 But on the outside, Catire Bello with steady encouragement would slowly but surely repel Santu Pretu and go on to win.
-The second time around the race was not even a contest Santu Pretu was not able to get close to Catire Bello and Catire Bello would easily romp by 11 lengths.
+The second time around the race was not even a contest Santu Pretu was not able to get close to Catire Bello and he would easily romp by 11 lengths.